sapphacs13/pd3-SiteOfGames-Sappha-Anya-Sunnam/Log.md

-6/6 - Sappha - Reformatted the if statements to condense code 6/6 - Anya - Added statements to prevent circles from going off the board 6/9 - Sappha - Added reset button, but it doesn't quite reset
+6/6 - Sappha - Reformatted the if statements to condense code 6/6 - Anya - Added statements to prevent circles from going off the board 6/9 - Sappha - Added reset button, but it doesn't quite reset 6/9 - Anya - Made alternation of the color of pieces work properlly, prompts the user to choose a colum with free slots